CVE-2020-36921

 Summary

-CVE-2020-36921 is a high-severity Exposure of Information Through Directory Listing (CWE-548) vulnerability in Cxsecurity (inferred from references).
-Its CVSS base score is 7.5 (High).
+CVE-2020-36921 is a medium-severity Exposure of Information Through Directory Listing (CWE-548) vulnerability in Cxsecurity (inferred from references).
+Its CVSS base score is 6.9 (Medium).

-Operationally, ranked in the top 46.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked at the 39.3th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CVE-2020-36921 is an information disclosure vulnerability affecting the RED-V Super Digital Signage System version 5.1.1.
 The flaw allows unauthenticated attackers to access sensitive webserver log files by visiting multiple endpoints, enabling retrieval of system resources and debug log information without any authentication requirements.
 It is rated with a CVSS v3.1 base score of 7.5 (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N) and maps to CWE-548.